10+ Forever Foods: Super Long-Lasting Survival Options for your Food Storage

 Cornstarch

-You can thicken gravies, sauces, soups, and other liquids for years with just one box of cornstarch because it has an indefinite shelf life provided it remains dry.
-Store this kitchen staple in a cool, dry area, and be sure to reseal it tightly after each use.
+With a single box of cornstarch, you can easily thicken gravies, sauces, soups, and other liquids for years to come.
+It boasts an indefinite shelf life if kept dry.
+To preserve its effectiveness, store this essential kitchen ingredient in a cool, dry place and always ensure it’s tightly sealed after each use.

 Honey